Guidelines regarding Commissions of the IUCr

 - Members of the Commission answer to the General Assembly, and not to National Committees.

 - The Chair is elected by the General Assembly for a term of three years.
-A Chair may serve an additional term (or, exceptionally, additional terms) as Chair.
+A Chair may serve an additional term (or additional terms) as Chair up to a maximum of 12 consecutive years.

 - The Commissions are working bodies organized to provide a useful service on some aspect of crystallography; their formation and continued existence is to be justified on this basis.